 Thailand’s rice exports benefiting from India’s export ban – minister

-BANGKOK (Reuters) – Thailand is benefiting from India’s rice export ban and has no reason to halt shipments of the grain itself, its commerce minister said on Monday.
+Thailand is benefiting from India’s rice export ban and has no reason to halt its own shipments as it has sufficient output for exports and domestic consumption, its commerce minister said on Monday.

-Thailand, the world’s second-largest rice exporter after India, is expected to export more than 8 million metric tons of rice this year, said Charoen Laothamatas, president of Thai Rice Exporters Association, up from 7.71 million last year.
+Thailand, the world’s second-largest rice exporter, is expected to export more than 8 million metric tons of rice this year, Charoen Laothamatas, president of the Thai Rice Exporters Association, told the briefing.

-Two trade sources said last week that some rice exporters in Thailand and Vietnam were re-negotiating prices on sales contracts for around half a million metric tons for August shipment, after India shocked global markets with a ban on exports of non-basmati white rice.https://dunyanews.tv/en/Business/745395-Thailand-s-rice-exports-benefiting-from-India-s-export-ban--minister
+Two trade sources said last week that some rice exporters in Thailand and Vietnam were re-negotiating sales contracts for around half a million metric tons for August shipment.

 The government would also ensure domestic rice prices do not rise too high, minister Jurin said, adding that inflation is expected to stay low.

 “As rice exports remain normal, domestic consumption is not affected yet but paddy rice prices are higher, so rice prices must be managed to stay at appropriate levels,” Jurin said.